Is OCD Actually An Anxiety Disorder?

 Takeaway

 Although some organizations may consider obsessive-compulsive disorder to be an anxiety disorder, the DSM-5 generally does not.
 However, OCD often involves intense feelings of anxiety that accompany obsessions.
-Other symptoms typically include compulsions and tics.
-Therapy and medication are frequently used to treat OCD, and you can get started with therapy by joining an online platform where you can work with a licensed therapist.
+Other physical symptoms might include compulsions or tics.
+Therapy, medication, and intentional self-care are frequently used to treat OCD.
+You can get started with therapy by joining an online platform where you can work with a licensed therapist.

 Regulate anxiety in a compassionate environment